notaryproject/specifications/README.md

 ## Project Status

-The Notary v2 project is in early development.
+The Notary v2 project is in early development and design documents should not be considered final.
 Please refer to the [milestones](https://github.com/notaryproject/notaryproject/milestones) or [attend](#contributing-&-conversations) the weekly meetings for details on the roadmap.

 ## TOC